 - Don’t settle with your employer’s attorney or insurance company without talking to an attorney first.
 The company’s attorneys and insurance companies don’t have your best interest in mind and may want to pay you as little as possible.

 - Call an attorney to represent you.
 The attorney can let you know your options and whether you have a case.
 Each case is different, so only rely on the information you receive from your attorney about your specific case.

-Being involved in a workplace injury can result in lost wages as well as significant injuries that could involve lifelong pain, suffering, and medical bills.
+Being involved in a workplace injury can result in lost wages, significant injuries that could require lifelong medical care, pain, suffering, and medical bills.
 Brian Smith and his team want to help you get your life back to normal and get the money that you deserve.
 If you have been injured at work don’t hesitate to call our office for a free consultation about your case.